AbhiAlest/Youtube-Top-Comments-API/README.md

 Simply replace 'API_KEY' with your key and 'VIDEO_ID' with a video's id.
 I am currently working on an application/extension to make this more interactable/simplistic.

 Also, this development is in Beta, so there are a lot of issues in it.

+Updates Listed:

+04/14/2023 - 1.0 version debugging.
+Defined chrome extension.
+Working on formatting/installation, but top 20% of upvoted comments should be displayed.